These works are not yet complete and are continuing during May.

-We received 545 responses to the public consultation we carried out in 2018 and the overwhelming message was that you didn’t want to see the route repaired to such a high standard that it would spoil the character of the route.
+The overwhelming response was that you didn’t want to see the route repaired to a high standard that would spoil the character of the route.

 You told us that instead you wanted the route repaired to a standard that allowed horse-riders to use the route.

 We’ll no longer be building the cross-drains previously proposed or using large volumes of imported stone.
 But we’ll use pieces of gritstone slab to help even out the surface where infilling with smaller material would be impractical.
 This technique will reduce the risk of water washing out sections of the surface and retain the natural appeal of the route.

 This work is expected to be completed by the end of May 2019 and inspected over the coming months to see whether this technique has been successful.

 If the repairs are successful, we will return to the site to complete any remaining sections during late summer and also address the significant wet area further along the route.